UNSAT3D/XrayTIFF2h5/README.md

 ### Manually

 1. Copy or clone this repository in the location you want to store your local copy of the data.
-2. Save the dataset [X-ray Computed Tomography Reconstructions of Partially Saturated Vegetated Sand](https://doi.org/10.4121/21294510.v1) inside the `xray` folder.
+2. Save the dataset [X-ray Computed Tomography Reconstructions of Partially Saturated Vegetated Sand](https://doi.org/10.4121/21294510.v1) inside the `exp` folder.
 Uncompress if necessary.
-3. Save the dataset [Phase field data generated from coupled Lattice Boltzmann-discrete element simulations](https://doi.org/10.4121/21272874.v1) inside the `phas` folder.
+3. Save the dataset [Phase field data generated from coupled Lattice Boltzmann-discrete element simulations](https://doi.org/10.4121/21272874.v1) inside the `sim` folder.
 Uncompress if necessary.